Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Introduction

-\begin{itemize} \item \removecomment{Design, integration, and deployment of an open-source waterproof continuum manipulator onto an ROV platform, forming a novel continuum-UVMS.}\editcomment{Design and integration of an open-source waterproof continuum manipulator onto a free-floating underwater vehicle platform, forming a novel continuum-UVMS.
-In addition, the continuum-UVMS is deployed in a controlled environment to demonstrate both teleoperational and autonomous control of the UVMS.}{[E-2]} \item Kinematics of the continuum-UVMS and development of the optimized redundancy resolution algorithm for \removecomment{this system}\editcomment{position control of the UVMS}{} via null-space gradient projection. \editcomment{The autonomous execution of the end-effector trajectory is performed both in kinematic simulation and experimentally through coordinated control of the manipulator and vehicle to highlight the impact of optimization as well as the functionality of the hardware.}{[E-2]} \removecomment{Experimental deployment and testing of the system in a controlled environment to demonstrate its functionality.
-In this demonstration, the continuum-UVMS autonomously executes the commanded velocities of both the continuum manipulator and the vehicle generated by the kinematic control algorithm.} \end{itemize}
+\begin{itemize} \item[\textbullet] Design and integration of an open-source waterproof continuum manipulator onto a free-floating underwater vehicle platform, forming a novel continuum-UVMS.
+In addition, the continuum-UVMS is deployed in a controlled environment to demonstrate both teleoperational and autonomous control of the UVMS. \item[\textbullet] Kinematics of the continuum-UVMS and development of the optimized redundancy resolution algorithm for position control of the UVMS via null-space gradient projection.
+The autonomous execution of the end-effector trajectory is performed both in kinematic simulation and experimentally through coordinated control of the manipulator and vehicle to highlight the impact of optimization as well as the functionality of the hardware. \end{itemize}

 This paper is outlined as follows.
 Section \ref{section:related-works} provides a brief literature review of the development of UVMSs, the different control and optimization methods used for these systems, and examples of continuum manipulators for various field applications.
-Section~\ref{section:robot-system} discusses the mechanical design of the continuum manipulator and how it is integrated with the \removecomment{AUV}\editcomment{vehicle}{} platform.
+Section~\ref{section:robot-system} discusses the mechanical design of the continuum manipulator and how it is integrated with the vehicle platform.
 Section~\ref{section:kinematics} describes the derivation of the differential kinematics for the robotic system, implementation of the redundancy resolution algorithm, and optimization of the algorithm with respect to secondary tasks.
-In Section~\ref{section:simulation}, we validate the algorithm in simulation to validate the optimization.
-Finally, in Section~\ref{section:experiments}, the continuum manipulator and \removecomment{AUV}\editcomment{vehicle}{} are combined in an underwater experiment to demonstrate the capabilities of the continuum-UVMS.
+In Section~\ref{section:simulation}, a kinematic simulation is conducted to assess the performance of the trajectory optimization.
+Finally, in Section~\ref{section:experiments}, the continuum manipulator and vehicle are combined in an underwater experiment to demonstrate teleoperation and autonomous control of the continuum-UVMS.